MLB on Fox: 2014–2017

 For the 2014 season, Fox's MLB coverage debuted a new graphics package first seen on its NASCAR broadcasts that year.
-Notably, the score box was moved to the bottom-left corner of the screen.
-The box places the team abbreviations and scores on the left side over the team's background color.
+Notably, the score bug was moved to the bottom-left corner of the screen.
+The bug places the team abbreviations and scores on the left side over the team's background color.
 On the top of the right side is the inning (which is the only component in yellow text) and the base graphic; the lower right contains the count and outs (represented by two dots).
 Above the main box is a new "dynamic" strip, which by default shows the last name of the current pitcher along with the number of pitches he has thrown.
 However, this strip can be expanded and change color to display team-specific information, such as on-deck hitters and pitchers warming up in the bullpen.

 In June 2015, this was also expanded to include a white area featuring the last name of the current batter and their performance throughout the game (or their average for their first time at-bat).
 When a home run is hit, the main box turns to the team's color and displays the text "Home Run", while the dynamic strip grows and displays the name of the team over the team's logo.
 Other times (usually on FSN), the dynamic strip displays the name of the player who hit that home run and the main box displays the type of home run and how many home runs that player has hit during the season.
 The graphics package itself is similar to the previous design, though these graphics are more in the shape of a square, with a typeface that is less athletic in style than the previous Fox graphic packages.

-Starting with the 2016 season, the score box was moved to the bottom right.
+Starting with the 2016 season, the score bug was moved to the bottom right.